Food and Agriculture Organization of the United Nations (FAO)

 The Regional One Health Coordination Mechanism for Europe consists of three layers: the One Health Executive Group, the One Health Technical Group and the Regional One Health Partner Platform for Europe.
 The Platform convenes multiple partners from various sectors including other UN agencies, international organizations, Member State representatives, academia, private sector representatives and civil society.

-The One Health Executive Group (OHEG) for Europe comprises the respective Regional Heads of the Tripartite (FAO, OIE, WHO) or their designated Directors, or Regional Representatives.
+The One Health Executive Group (OHEG) for Europe comprises the respective Regional Heads of the Quadripartite (FAO, WOAH, WHO, UNEP) or their designated Directors, or Regional Representatives.

 The OHEG is accountable for decision-making, providing strategic direction and support to global and regional competent governance structures and aligning the regional work in the global efforts on the One Health.